 How Far Back Does a Criminal Background Check Go for Employment?

-Is There a Difference Between a Criminal Background Check and a Background Check?
+Is There a Difference Between a Criminal Background Check and an Employment Background Check?

-In addition to criminal history, some of the common categories of information collected and reviewed for a background check include the following:
+In addition to criminal history, some of the common categories of information collected and reviewed for an employment background check include the following:

 - Employment verification